sddevelopment-be/penguin-pragmatic-patterns/content/practices/wax_on_wax_off.md

 * [FizzBuzz coding kata](https://codingdojo.org/kata/FizzBuzz/)

 More free-form training can be achieved by working on random short assignments.
-These helps you train your problem solving, by removing the safety of knowing how to approach an issue.
+These helps you train your problem-solving, by removing the safety of knowing how to approach an issue.
 While this is not training in the same way as performing a kata, it can be a useful addition to it.

 * [codewars.com](https://www.codewars.com/)